Dynamics of multi-resonant biholomorphisms: Multi-resonant biholomorphisms

 Therefore, since we are assuming $P^1<\cdots<P^m$ and $Q^1<\cdots<Q^m$, we have $s(j)=j$ for all $j$, that is $P^j=Q^j$, contradicting the hypothesis. \end{proof}

 \begin{definition} The generators $P^1,\dots,P^m$ are called {\sl ordered} if $P^1<\cdots<P^m$. \end{definition}

-\sm Let $F\in\Dif$ be $m$-resonant, and let $P^1,\dots,P^m$ be the ordered generators over $\N$ of its resonances.
+\sm Let $F\in\Dif$ be $m$-resonant (with respect to the first r eigenvalues), and let $P^1,\dots,P^m$ be the ordered generators over $\N$ of its resonances.
 By the Poincar\'e-Dulac theorem \cite{Ar}, we can find a tangent to the identity (possibly) formal change of coordinates of $(\C^n,0)$ conjugating $F$ to a germ in a (possibly formal) {\sl Poincar\'e-Dulac normal form}, {\sl i.e.}, of the form

 where $D={\rm Diag}(\lambda_1,\dots, \lambda_n)$, we denote by $K {\bf P} = \sum_{h=1}^m k_h P^h$, and $R_s(z)=O(\|z\|^2)$ for $s=r+1,\ldots,n$.

 \begin{remark} By the proof of the Poincar\'e-Dulac theorem it follows that, given any $l\geq 2$, there exists a polynomial (hence holomorphic) change of coordinates tangent to the identity in $(\C^n,0)$ conjugating $F$ to a Poincar\'e-Dulac normal form up to order $l$. \end{remark}